 As COVID-19 spread across the world in 2020, family caregivers had even more to worry about.
 Older adults and people with disabilities are at a higher risk from suffering serious consequences of the virus, placing greater necessity than ever on the efforts of caregivers to keep their loved ones safe.

-As we turn the page to 2021, we’re continuing to fight the battles that began last year.
-Winter is a historically challenging time for family caregiving, but with COVID-19 cases spiking across the country, these next few months are sure to be especially difficult.
+Two years later, we’re continuing to fight similar battles, and even with the hope of potential widespread immunity in the wake of the Omicron variant, cases are still surging and hospitals are overwhelmed across the country.
+Winter is a historically challenging time for family caregiving, but with COVID-19 cases spiking across the country, these next months are sure to be especially difficult.

 During the limited free time that family caregivers have, the stress and isolation of winter during a pandemic might make it easier to fall into certain habits that set you on a downward spiral.
 With that in mind, here are some things to avoid this winter, along with suggestions for what you might want to do instead.